Biljana Plavšić: ICTY indictment and sentence

 She voluntarily surrendered to the ICTY on 10 January 2001, and was provisionally released on 6 September.

-On 16 December 2002, she plea bargained with the ICTY to enter a guilty plea to one count of crimes against humanity for her part in directing the war and targeting civilians and expressed "full remorse" in exchange for prosecutors dropping seven other war crimes charges, including two counts of genocide.
+On 16 December 2002, Plavšić plea bargained with the ICTY to enter a guilty plea to one count of crimes against humanity for her part in directing the war and targeting civilians and expressed "full remorse" in exchange for prosecutors dropping seven other war crimes charges, including two counts of genocide.
 Plavšić's statement, read in her native Serbian language, repeated her admission of guilt.
 It said she had refused to believe stories of atrocities against Bosniaks and Croats and accepted without question the claims that Serbs were fighting for survival.